MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-orch-2022.md

 - Microsoft Internet Information Services (IIS) – Orchestrator Setup enables IIS if it is not enabled.

-- Microsoft .NET Framework 4.5 or later.
+- Microsoft .NET Framework 4.5 or later (v4.7.2).

-- Ensure that Microsoft OLE DB Driver for SQL Server is installed on machines that host the Management Server, Runbook Service, Runbook Designer or the Web API Service.Management Server, Runbook Service, Runbook Designer or the Web API Service.
+- Ensure that [Microsoft OLE DB Driver for SQL Server](/sql/connect/oledb/download-oledb-driver-for-sql-server?view=sql-server-ver15) is installed on machines that host the Management Server, Runbook Service, Runbook Designer or the Web API Service.

-  We recommend the following software for a full installation of Orchestrator on a single computer:

-* Join the computer to an Active Directory domain.
+- Join the computer to an Active Directory domain.

 ## SQL Server